JCarbee98/HospitalPriceTracker/README.md

-CHIRON PRICE TRACKER\n
+CHIRON PRICE TRACKER

-CEN4020 Software Engineering Project - Group 2:\n
+CEN4020 Software Engineering Project - Group 2:

-  \tJoshua Carbee, Emilio Murillo, Tyler St Preux, Brandon Hahn, Spencer Lewis
+  Joshua Carbee, Emilio Murillo, Tyler St Preux, Brandon Hahn, Spencer Lewis

-This is a web application being designed and developed to search and compare prices for different procedures and operations at different hospitals.\n
+This is a web application being designed and developed to search and compare prices for different procedures and operations at different hospitals.

 Full information and background is available on the app under the 'About' tab.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).